 Everyone is scared of something, even the smallest of things; readers aren't supposed to be entertained by horror; they are supposed to be filled with, or at least feel, terror and/or intense suspense.
 Common fears and phobias are very effective when written beautifully, or should I say "terrifyingly", in horror stories.
 Scared of the dark?
 Scared of rats?
 Scared of spiders?
-Scares of that birthday clown performing in your neighbour's house?
-Use them, utilize them in your story, think of what are typically, and sometimes very rarely, of what is outside the box, your comfort zone, or other people's comfort zone and be sure to distort them in every way you can that even yourself is spooked when you read the whole sentence or paragraph aloud.
+Scared of that birthday clown performing in your neighbour's house?
+Use them and utilize them in your story, think of what are typically, and sometimes very rarely, of what is outside the box, your comfort zone, or other people's comfort zone and be sure to distort them in every way you can that even yourself is spooked when you read the whole sentence or paragraph aloud.

 2. Use the 5Ws and 1H Formula

 These are the questions who, what, where, when, why, and how.
 Write them on a draft piece of paper; start asking these questions that revolves around the story you're going to write.
 Also, plan to where and when you would finally post your finished story.
 Because let's face it, not all people are into the horror and suspense genre, but knowing these W's will help you along the way, especially knowing the platform you're going to put your story — platforms like Creepypasta, Quora, even YouTube — and help you get around and continue your story whenever you suddenly stopped writing and couldn't think of the next scenarios.

 3. Your Readers' Senses Should Be Limited